Apply to PSI

 Eligibility

 We welcome eligible Home and Overseas applicants from any personal background who are pleased to join diverse and friendly research groups.
+You do not need to have completed your undergraduate studies to apply to the CDT.
+However, if you receive an offer to join PSI, it will be conditional on successful completion of your studies.

 Applicable level of study: Postgraduate research.